Pell Grant Eligibility 2026-27: Max Award, SAI Rules & Workforce Pell

 2026 Changes: Workforce Pell Grants

-Starting July 1, 2026, the Pell Grant program undergoes its most significant expansion in decades, per legislation passed as part of the One Big Beautiful Bill Act (OBBBA) reconciliation law.
+Starting in July 2026, the Pell Grant program begins its most significant expansion in decades through the Workforce Pell Grant program.

-Workforce Pell Grants extend Pell funding to short-term job training programs of 150 to 599 clock hours (roughly 8 to 32 weeks) in high-skill, in-demand fields.
+Workforce Pell Grants extend Pell funding to eligible short-term job training programs of 150 to 599 clock hours in high-skill, high-wage, in-demand fields.
 This is a major departure from the previous minimum of 600 hours.
-NASFAA analysis estimates this expansion will open Pell eligibility to tens of thousands of additional programs in areas like healthcare, technology, skilled trades, and advanced manufacturing.
+Eligible programs must meet federal and state quality, completion, employment, length, and value requirements.

 Critically: Workforce Pell is available to students who already hold a bachelor's degree — overturning the longstanding restriction.
 An engineer who wants to reskill in AI/ML through a 12-week intensive program, or a nurse who wants certification in a specialized clinical area, can now access Pell Grant funding for that training.